-Mail flow rules in Exchange 2016
+Mail flow rules (transport rules) in Exchange Online

 Mail flow rule components

 A mail flow rule is made of conditions, exceptions, actions, and properties:

 Conditions: Identify the messages that you want to apply the actions to.
 Some conditions examine message header fields (for example, the To, From, or Cc fields).
 Other conditions examine message properties (for example, the message subject, body, attachments, message size, or message classification).
 Most conditions require you to specify a comparison operator (for example, equals, doesn't equal, or contains) and a value to match.
 If there are no conditions or exceptions, the rule is applied to all messages.

 For more information about mail flow rule conditions in Exchange Online, see Mail flow rule conditions and exceptions (predicates) in Exchange Online.

 Exceptions: Optionally identify the messages that the actions shouldn't apply to.
 The same message identifiers that are available in conditions are also available in exceptions.
 Exceptions override conditions and prevent the rule actions from being applied to a message, even if the message matches all of the configured conditions.